jjindrich/jjazure-web-angular-apimanagement/README.md

 - change in code Kestrel to HttpSysCommunicationListener
 - add your url, like jjapisf1

-Configure Azure ServiceFabic
+**Configure Azure ServiceFabic**

 1. Create with published ports 80, 443
 2. Import PFX/PEM certificate into your user certificate store
 3. Publish Visual Studio project jjapisf to Azure ServiceFabric

-Your service will be available on http://jjsf.westeurope.cloudapp.azure.com/api/books
+Your services will be available on http://jjsf.westeurope.cloudapp.azure.com/jjapisf1/api/books and http://jjsf.westeurope.cloudapp.azure.com/jjapisf2/api/values

 How to communicate between services internally in ServiceFabric - [ServiceFabric internal communication](https://dzimchuk.net/implementing-a-rest-client-for-internal-communication-in-service-fabric/)

+How to generate proxy for APIs [NSwag](https://docs.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-nswag)

 ## Publish API backend with Azure API management